World Bank pledges $1 billion to aid peace in Africa's Great Lakes

 Among the 11 signatories were Rwanda and Uganda, both accused by U.N. experts of supporting the M23 rebels who had hived off a fiefdom in Congo's North Kivu province.
 The two countries deny this.

 "A peace agreement must deliver a peace dividend.
-That is why Dr. Jim Kim and I are making this visit," Ban said.
-It is the first joint visit to Africa by the heads of the organisations, the World Bank said.
+That is why Dr. Jim Kim and I are making this visit," Ban said in a statement.
+It is the first joint visit to Africa by the heads of the organizations, the World Bank said.

-After meeting Congo's President Laurent Kabila, Ban said he was deeply concerned by this week's fighting.
-The clashes were the first since November, when M23 troops routed the army and briefly seized Goma, brushing aside U.N. peacekeepers.
+This week's fighting was the first since November when M23 troops routed Congo's army and briefly seized Goma, despite the presence of thousands of U.N. peacekeepers.

-"I have urged President Kabila to give appropriate instruction to the army to strictly abide by the international humanitarian law and protect the lives of the civilian population," Ban told reporters.

-Human Rights Watch said a 2-year-old girl was killed and at least three other children wounded when the rebel shell fell in Goma's Ndosho neighbourhood.
+On Wednesday, a two-year-old girl was killed and three other children were wounded when a shell fell in Goma's densely populated Ndosho neighbourhood, rights campaigner Human Rights Watch (HRW) said.
+A hospital official in Ndosho said at least six people were admitted with injuries, some of them severe.

-"It's M23 who fired on Goma but it was in error," said Colonel Premanku Kosh from the U.N. peacekeeping force MONUSCO.

 Another two women and four children were wounded when three shells landed near camps for war-displaced civilians on the western outskirts of the city late on Tuesday, HRW said.

+"The situation appears to be deteriorating, with civilians now caught up in the fighting," Ida Sawyer, HRW's Congo researcher, told Reuters.

-Talks between M23 and Congo's government in Uganda have stalled.
-M23 is made up of members of a previous Tutsi-dominated rebellion who integrated into the army after a 2009 peace deal.
+Peace talks between M23 and Congo's government in Kampala, the capital of neighbouring Uganda, have stalled.
+M23 is mainly made up of the members of a previous Tutsi-dominated rebellion which integrated into the army after a 2009 peace deal.

-But they deserted en masse last year and have stepped up training in preparation for the deployment of a U.N. brigade with a mandate to neutralise armed groups across the region.
+But they deserted en masse last year and have stepped up training in their strongholds in preparation for the deployment of a U.N.
+Intervention Brigade with a mandate to neutralise armed groups across the region.

-(Additional reporting by Chrispin Mvano in Goma; Writing by Pascal Fletcher and Joe Bavier; Editing by Daniel Flynn and Alison Williams)
+(Additional reporting by Chrispin Mvano in Goma; Writing by Pascal Fletcher and Joe Bavier; Editing by Ed Cropley)

 ESSEN, Germany German police sealed off and closed a shopping mall in the heart of the western city of Essen on Saturday after the security services warned of a possible terrorist attack.